 Quantitative data will tell you 32 percent of users chose to leave the checkout procedure before completing the purchase.
 Qualitative results will tell you why.

-Your pre-launch tests will primarily provide qualitative information.
-That’s because the number of testers probably won’t be sufficient to collect trustworthy quantitative statistics.
+Your pre-launch tests will primarily provide qualitative information because the number of testers likely won’t be sufficient to collect trustworthy quantitative statistics.
 That means your focus before and after the site is released will need to change quickly.
-Myopic testing will limit your take-away potential.
+Shortsighted testing will limit your take-away potential.

 Be sure to make extensive use of multivariate or A/B testing right after the launch.
-Done correctly, that will help you quickly hone in on conversion rate essentials like the wording (copy) you use for your call-to-action on each page.
+Done correctly, this will help you quickly hone in on potential conversion-blockers that are present in your website user-experience.

-One sure way to do usability testing wrong is not to test at all.
+One surefire way to do usability testing wrong is not to test at all.
 The runner-up way is to force the data to fit your foregone conclusions.

 Those aside, whether you start simple and basic or dive right in for full submersion, you’re going to know more about how the site you’re building is perceived by users.
 And that is valuable information.

-And that is what conversion optimization is all about!
-An optimized website or landing page helps you and your prospects solve problems and conduct business transactions easier, in greater amounts, and more often.
+That’s what conversion rate optimization is all about.
+An optimized website or landing page will help you and your prospects solve problems and conduct business transactions easier, in greater amounts, and more often.